NYPL/digarch/transfers/iomega-disk-imaging.md

 ### Image disks

 * Connect the Iomega drive to the FRED's Tableau Ultrabay.
+See [Using Tableau Write Blockers](/digarch/transfers/using-tableaus.html){:target="_blank"} for instructions.
 * Open CMS and locate the collection that you will be working with.
 Navigate to the electronic records view through the collection management screen.
 Click on the media number that you are going to image from the “other objects” list.
 Check in with Digital Preservation staff if the media object is not listed in CMS.*
 * Start FTK Imager from the FRED's launch bar and select Create New Image from the application's file menu.